fidaa-alshaikh/.Net_Phase1_Project1/README.md

 # .Net_Phase1_Project1
-Create a Text-file Based System For Storing and Updating Teacher Records
+Create a Text-file Based System For Storing and Updating Teacher Records.
+The first project in the Full Stack Developer .NET course provided by Saudi Digital Academy & Simplilearn.

 ## DESCRIPTION